Gartner - The Future of Enterprise Data Centers, What’s Next?

 Also, significant amounts of third-party independent software vendor (ISV) solutions that are deployed for on-premises infrastructure are not supported in hybrid cloud offerings.
 These rely on their internal services for high availability, backup and disaster recovery.

-Data centre professionals should watch the development of technologies like infrastructure automation tools, AIOps, disaster recovery as a service (DRaaS), and network performance monitoring and diagnostic (NPMD) tools and public cloud storage.
+Data Center professionals should watch the development of technologies like infrastructure automation tools, AIOps, disaster recovery as a service (DRaaS), and network performance monitoring and diagnostic (NPMD) tools and public cloud storage.

 This is only one of the ten predictions covered in the report, accompanied by technologies to watch and recommended actions IT professionals can take to stay ahead of the curve.